 Immerse yourself in the pristine wilderness of Denali National Park on a variety of hikes, taking in views of the mountain that gave the park its name.

-Cruise through spectacular Prince William Sound to spot humpback whales, orcas, and puffins; and experience the thunder of calving glaciers.
+Cruise through spectacular Prince William Sound to spot humpback whales and orcas, and experience the thunder of calving glaciers.

 Stay in private cabins in the heart of Denali, and at a mountain resort surrounded by snow-dusted glaciers and peaks.

 Itinerary - 7 Days

 Arrive in Fairbanks, and travel south through taiga forests to Denali National Park.
 Then drive into the heart of this pristine wilderness in search of moose, caribou, gray wolves, grizzly bears, and Dall sheep.
 Arrive at our remote lodge in the former mining settlement of Kantishna, surrounded by glacier-fed, braided rivers and the peaks of the Alaska Range.

 Days 2 & 3 — Denali National Park

 Spend the next two days exploring Denali’s magnificent interior.
 Set out on hikes or walks of varying degrees of difficulty or try panning for gold.
 While in the park, keep your eye out for migrating birds, including golden plovers, arctic loons, jaegers, and eagles.
 Weather permitting, take an optional flightseeing trip around Mount McKinley, North America’s highest mountain, or hike to viewpoints to photograph its soaring 20,320-foot peak.
 Denali Backcountry Lodge (B, L, D daily)